truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ## Managing Custom Apps

 Installed custom applications appear on the **Installed** applications screen.
-Many of the management options avaiable for catalog applications are also available for custom apps.
+Many of the management options available for catalog applications are also available for custom apps.

 TrueNAS monitors upstream images and alerts when an updated version is available.
 Update custom applications using the same [Upgrading Apps]({{< relref "/truenasapps/_index.md #upgrading-apps" >}}) procedure as catalog applications.